Amlodipine/benazepril (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, heart disease, low blood pressure, diabetes, or a mineral imbalance (such as high potassium or low sodium in the blood).
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart or blood vessel disease, heart failure, or a history of allergies or asthma.

 Possible Side Effects While Using This Medicine